You know one of the things I hate about the offseason?

 Podcasts are my education.
 From keeping me informed, inspired, and motivated, not a day goes by without an episode of one of the many series, get’s listen to.

-Listening time ranges from, running, commuting to and fro from work, daily housework to road trips.
+Listening time ranges from, running, and commuting to and fro from work, and daily housework to road trips.

 If you are new to this world and have no idea where to start you have a couple of options.